Van valuation – the ultimate guide

 Used van sell far quicker if they’re in good condition.

-Missing pieces of trim, broken clips, and small scratches can all be fixed without paying out a fortune.
+Missing trim pieces, broken clips, and minor scratches can all be fixed without costing a fortune.

-It’s also worth giving your van a thorough clean before you sell it.
-Paying for a valet style wash inside and out will get it looking its best without you putting in the elbow grease.
+It’s also worth thoroughly cleaning your van before you sell it.
+Paying for a valet-style wash inside and out will get it looking its best without you having to put in the elbow grease.

-Oh, and make sure you keep up to date with the servicing and any maintenance.
-A full-service history is incredibly important when you come to sell, this goes for both private buyers and trade dealers.
+Oh, and ensure you keep up to date with maintenance.
+A full-service history is important for selling to private buyers and trade dealers.

-Van value check – where to get a van valuation?
+Van value check – where do you get a van valuation?

-There are two ways you can go about getting a valuation for your van, either head to a local van dealer, or stay at home and check out one of the online van valuation tools.
+There are two ways to get a valuation for your van: either visit a local van dealer or use an online van valuation tool at home.

-If you visit a dealership someone will walk around your van and give it a proper appraisal, noting down any damage or issues which will affect the price.
-You will get a more accurate valuation, but the price could also be driven down harder.
+If you visit a dealership, someone will walk around your van and give it a proper appraisal, noting any damage or issues that will affect the price.
+You will get a more accurate valuation, but the price could be driven down harder.

 Taking your van to a dealer may get you a better deal if you’re purchasing a new van, but make sure that offer is on top of any other negotiation.
-So it’s best to show you’re interested in a new van, negotiate, and then say you want to part-exchange.
+So it’s best to show interest in a new van, negotiate, and then say you want to part-exchange.

 But what about online van valuations?